17 March, 2022

-EVENT ATTENDEES POSE FOR A PHOTO WITH THEIR CHOSEN SUSTAINABLE DEVELOPMENT GOAL
+EVENT ATTENDEES POSED FOR A PHOTO WITH THEIR CHOSEN SUSTAINABLE DEVELOPMENT GOAL

 “Desertification and the arid conditions of Saudi Arabia interlinked with water scarcity, reliance on food imports, soil erosion, and related life-on-land issues compound challenges to food security. ...
 KAUST is proud to help bring solutions to light by hosting this event, and proud of the participants, including our own researchers, for their contributions.”

-DR. KHALED AL-ABDULKADER, CEO OF THE KINGDOM’S NATIONAL CENTER FOR VEGETATION COVER AND COMBATTING DESERTIFICATION, SPEAKS AT THE KAUST WORKSHOP FOR SUSTAINABLE FOOD SECURITY
+DR. KHALED AL-ABDULKADER, CEO OF THE KINGDOM’S NATIONAL CENTER FOR VEGETATION COVER DEVELOPMENT AND COMBATING DESERTIFICATION, SPOKE AT THE KAUST WORKSHOP FOR SUSTAINABLE FOOD SECURITY

-On the first day, themed “Defining Issues”, keynotes and expert-led panels define and prioritize food security challenges in the KSA.
-Dr. Ismahane Elouafi, Chief Scientist of the Food and Agriculture Organization of the United Nations, identifies the major challenges for agricultural production and food security in arid regions like the KSA, and the actions required to solve them.
-We also hear from Dr. Khaled Al-Abdulkader, CEO of the kingdom’s National Center for Vegetation Cover and Combatting Desertification, on the intersection of desertification and food security in one of the driest countries on the planet.
+On the first day, themed “Defining Issues”, keynotes and expert-led panels defined and prioritized food security challenges.
+Dr. Ismahane Elouafi, Chief Scientist of the Food and Agriculture Organization of the United Nations, identified the major challenges for agricultural production and food security in arid regions like the KSA, and the actions required to solve them.
+We also heard from Dr. Khaled Al-Abdulkader, CEO of the Kingdom’s National Center for Vegetation Cover Development and Combating Desertification, on the intersection of desertification and food security in one of the driest countries on the planet.

-During the second day of the workshop, “Developing Solutions”, international leaders push forward high-impact scientific, technological, and policy solutions for food security.
-Opportunities for food tech, plant-based diets, and alternative proteins in the KSA are explored by His Royal Highness Prince Khaled bin Alwaleed bin Talal Al Saud, CEO of KBW Ventures, and Prof. Mark Tester, Associate Director of the CDA and co-Founder of Red Sea Farms.
-Such successful strategies to promote food security are then adapted for the KSA in roundtable discussions with key food system stakeholders.
+During the second day of the workshop, “Developing Solutions”, international leaders pushed forward high-impact scientific, technological, and policy solutions for food security.
+Opportunities for food tech, plant-based diets, and alternative proteins were explored by His Royal Highness Prince Khaled bin Alwaleed bin Talal Al Saud, CEO of KBW Ventures, and Professor Mark Tester, Associate Director of the CDA and co-Founder of Red Sea Farms.
+Such successful strategies to promote food security were then adapted for the KSA in roundtable discussions with key food system stakeholders.

-MINISTRY OF ENVIRONMENT, WATER, AND AGRICULTURE'S SEED CENTRE DISPLAYS A SELECTION OF SEED BANK SPECIMENS
+THE MINISTRY OF ENVIRONMENT, WATER, AND AGRICULTURE'S SEED CENTRE DISPLAYED A SELECTION OF SEED BANK SPECIMENS

-CDA DIRECTOR ROD WING DELIVERS CLOSING REMARKS AT THE KAUST WORKSHOP FOR SUSTAINABLE FOOD SECURITY
+CDA DIRECTOR ROD WING DELIVERED THE CLOSING REMARKS AT THE SUMMIT OF THE KAUST WORKSHOP FOR SUSTAINABLE FOOD SECURITY

-The summit concludes with the official declaration of agreed-upon strategies and policy recommendations needed to transform the kingdom’s food system, and to achieve sustainable food security by mobilizing its key stakeholders.
+The summit concluded with the official declaration of agreed-upon strategies and policy recommendations that are needed to transform the Kingdom’s food system and to achieve sustainable food security by mobilizing its key stakeholders.